BattleOfPlassey/ministry-of-vocabulary/README.md

 # VOCAB.JS.ORG
-(codename-Ministry Of Vocabulary)
+codename Ministry Of Vocabulary

 A MERN Stack app which helps you learn new words, improve your vocabulary and explore mnemonics.

-### Use Case
+## Use Case
-I developed this during my time with GRE/TOEFL preparation.
-I came to an epiphany that humans remember something better if they attach a strong physical memory to anything in their life.
-I applied the same pricipal and thought it would be helpful for students who find it hard to remember tough english words.
+I developed this project during my time with GRE/TOEFL preparation.
+I came to an epiphany that we humans remember something better if we attach a strong physical memory to anything in our lives.

+I applied the same principle and thought it would be helpful for students who find it hard to remember tough English words.

-### Features
+## Features
+- Database consisting of more than 40,000 words with meaning, mnemonics, usage and more
-1. Simple CRUD operations
+- Simple CRUD operations
-2. Node.js/Express.
+- Node.js/Express.
-3. React.js powered by Semantic UI.
+- React.js powered by Semantic UI.
-4. Redux for State Management.
+- Redux for State Management.
-5. User Authentication with JWT.
+- User Authentication with JWT.
-6. Database consisting of more than 4000 words with meaning, mnemonics, usage and more.
-7. Improved and Secure API calls.
+- Improved and Secure API calls.
-8. Deboucing API calls during typing, thus unnecessary backend calls are significatly reduced.
+- Deboucing API calls during typing, thus unnecessary backend calls are significatly reduced.

+### Demo
 ![](./Demo.gif)

 ## Future Implementations
 1. Adding more words, meaning and mneomonics.
+2. Improve UI
+3. Improve Auth, API and Security.

 ## Running locally